liberaledemokraten/asciidoc-theme/README.md

 These themes and the shell script were written by [Kasim Dönmez](https://github.com/mkasimd) on behalf of the Liberale Demokraten - Die Sozialliberalen.

 ## Copyright
 Copyright © 2020 - present Liberale Demokraten - Die Sozialliberalen.
-Free use of this theme and the bash script is granted under the utilized license.
+Free use of this theme and the bash script is granted under the terms of the MIT license.
 For the full text of the license, see the [LICENSE](LICENSE.txt) file.
-Please note that some ressources such as images and fonts, if present, might be licensed under different terms.
+All documents such as adoc and PDF files with the exception of the software documentation and the software itself are licensed under [CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+Please note that some resources such as images and fonts, if present, might be licensed under different terms and be otherwise copyrighted or trademarked.

+The use of the resources provided by this project shall be done in a way that your modifications to the code, distribution thereof or use of the provided files does not imply any endorsement by the authors or copyright holders of this project.
+You shall not use this project or contents thereof in the name of the authors or copyright holders unless explicitly permitted.